 Yes, this is me, looking just a bit more stylish than usual, but don’t let the curls and the cheerful smile fool you.
-Truth is, I’m a diesel-driving double-clutching Jersey girl who spends too much time fixing boats and trucks, sailing, writing and not behaving according to expectations, and I’ll be the first to admit I have an evil, twisted mind.
+Truth is, I’m a diesel-driving double-clutching Jersey girl who spends too much time fixing boats and trucks, motoring, sailing, writing and not behaving according to expectations, and I’ll be the first to admit I have an evil, twisted mind.
 I live in northeast New Jersey with my husband, two dogs and assorted cats.
 Growing up aboard boats, I’ve sailed the region’s waters single-handed since childhood, and done a little of everything from boat restorations and repairs to managing a boatyard and working in commercial marine transportation.
 My work has been published in Boating on the Hudson, Offshore Magazine and DIY Boat Owner Magazine.
 I divide my time between working on Annabel Lee, my 32′ trawler, and writing, where I tend to find humor in the strangest, and often darkest places.
-My first novel, Last Exit In New Jersey, is currently available, and the sequel, No Wake Zone, will be released May 22, 2012.
+My novels, Last Exit In New Jersey and No Wake Zone, are proof of that.
 I’m currently at work on the third book in the series: Evacuation Route.

 The ‘muttly’ crew – Moxy and Rex, ready to roll.